-- (1) Represents the range of possible payouts under our 2015 annual incentive compensation plan. - (2) On February 24, 2015, each of the Named Executive Officers was granted performance-based share awards, which are reflected in the "Estimated Future Payouts Under Equity Incentive Plan Awards" column in the table above.
+- (1) Represents the range of possible payouts under our 2016 annual incentive compensation plan. - (2) On February 19, 2016, each of the Named Executive Officers was granted performance-based share awards, which are reflected in the "Estimated Future Payouts Under Equity Incentive Plan Awards" column in the table above.
 The performance share awards can be earned by the executives only by performance against established goals and vest three years from the grant date.
 The performance share awards are divided into three equal, independent parts that are subject to these three separate performance metrics: 33 1/3% with a TSR (total shareholder return) goal, 33 1/3% with an EBITDA goal and 33 1/3% with a working capital as a percentage of revenue goal (working capital).
 For a more detailed discussion, see the section titled "Long Term Incentive Compensation". - (3) Assumptions made in calculating the value of option and restricted stock awards are further discussed in Item 15.
-Exhibits and Financial Statement Schedules Notes to Consolidated Financial Statements, Note 16, of the Company's Form 10-K for the fiscal year ended December 31, 2015. - (4) The Compensation Committee also designated an annual 2015 equity grant for Mr. Miller in the form of stock options, time-based restricted stock and performance share awards.
+Exhibits and Financial Statement Schedules - Notes to Consolidated Financial Statements, Note 16, of the Company's Form 10-K for the fiscal year ended December 31, 2016. - (4) The Compensation Committee also designated an annual 2016 equity grant for Mr. Miller in the form of stock options, time-based restricted stock and performance share awards.
 Mr. Miller voluntarily requested that he be allowed to decline receiving such grant.
-While the Compensation Committee believed such grant for Mr. Miller was fully supported by market data, as confirmed by the Compensation Committee's independent compensation consultant, Longnecker & Associates, the Compensation Committee agreed to honor Mr. Miller's request and allowed him to decline receiving such proposed grant.
+While the Compensation Committee believed such grant for Mr. Miller was fully supported by market data, as confirmed by the Compensation Committee agreed to honor Mr. Miller's request and allowed him to decline receiving such proposed grant.